CBGL: Fast Monte Carlo Passive Global Localisation of 2D LIDAR Sensor: Methodology

-Assuming the satisfaction of Observation \ref{obs:observation_o}, the challenge is choosing such $k$, $d_{\bm{l}}$, and $d_\alpha$ that, given pose estimate error requirements $\delta_{\bm{l}}$, $\delta_{\theta}$ (Def. \ref{def:definition_7}; Hyp. \ref{hpt:hypothesis_h}), CBGL produces admissible pose estimates while being executed in timely manner.
-Given the rank field's Monte Carlo nature, optimistically, the only option for increasing the accuracy of the final pose estimate by a factor of two is doubling the densities of the \texttt{r}-field; instead of doing that---and thereby doubling the method's execution time---subsequent to the estimation of the pose estimates with the $k$ lowest CAER values, CBGL utilises scan--to--map-scan matching \cite{Vasiljevic2016c,Filotheou2023a}, followed by the estimation of the one pose estimate with the lowest CAER value within the group of $k$ matched estimates.
-Matching allows for (a) the correction of the pose of true positive estimates by scan-matching the map-scan captured from a pose estimate against the range scan measured by the real sensor, (b) by the same token the potential divergence of spurious, false positive, pose estimates, and hence their elimination as pose estimate candidates, (c) the production of finer pose estimates without excessive increase in execution time, and (d) the decoupling of the final pose estimate's error from the field's densities.
-Figure \ref{fig:block_system} (left) and Algorithm \ref{alg:cbgl} present the proposed method of CBGL in block diagram and algorithmic forms respectively.
+One challenge is choosing such $k$, $d_{\bm{l}}$, and $d_\alpha$ (Def. \ref{def:definition_6}) that, given pose estimate error requirements $\delta_{\bm{l}}$, $\delta_{\theta}$, CBGL produces admissible pose estimates (Def. \ref{def:definition_7}) while being executed in timely manner.
+Given the method's Monte Carlo nature, optimistically, the only option for increasing the accuracy of the final pose estimate by a factor of two would be to double locational density $d_{\bm{l}}$.
+Instead of doing that---and thereby doubling the method's execution time---subsequent to the calculation of set $\mathcal{H}_1$, CBGL scan--to--map-scan matches the map-scans captured from the pose estimates of $\mathcal{H}_1$ against the range scan measured by the real sensor (\texttt{sm2}) \cite{Vasiljevic2016c,Filotheou2023a}, producing pose set $\mathcal{H}_2$ (Alg. \ref{alg:sm2}).

+Matching allows for (a) the correction of the pose of true positive estimates, (b) by the same token the potential divergence of spurious, false positive pose estimates, and hence their elimination as pose estimate candidates, (c) the decoupling of the final pose estimate's error from the method's chosen densities, and (d) the production of finer pose estimates without excessive increase in execution time.
+The principle of \texttt{sm2} is depicted in fig. \ref{fig:sm2_evolution}.

+CBGL's output is the pose estimate with the least CAER value within the group of $k$ matched estimates.